-ID Parameter CL Setting range [Default] Description 12906 Syn. mode CHECK 2 Determined by LogicsManager Once the conditions of the LogicsManager have been fulfilled the CHECK synchronization mode will be enabled.
-(Synchroniza- [(0 & 1) & 1] tion mode CHECK) Notes , For information on the LogicsManager and its default settings see $\%$ Chapter 9.4.1 "LogicsManager Overview" on page 689.
-12908 908 Syn. mode RUN Determined by LogicsManager Once the conditions of the LogicsManager have been fulfilled the RUN synchronization mode will be enabled.
-(Synchroniza- [(0 & 1) & 1] tion mode RUN) Notes For information on the LogicsManager and its default settings see $\%$ Chapter 9.4.1 "LogicsManager Overview" on page 689.
+ID Parameter CL Setting range [Default] Description Check Used for checking a synchronizer prior to commissioning.
+The control actively synchronizes generator(s) by issuing speed and voltage bias commands, but does not issue a breaker closure command for synchronizing.
+[Run] Normal operating mode.
+The control actively synchronizes and issues breaker closure commands.
+Controlled by LM The synchronization mode may be selected by enabling one of the respective LogicsManager functions (parameters 12907 $\mbox{\ \ \ }$ p.
+252, 12906 $\mbox{\ \ \ }$ p.
+252, or 12908 $\mbox{\ \ \ \ }$ p.
+252).
+If none of these parameters is enabled, the synchronization is disabled.
+If more than one of these parameters is enabled, the following priority is valid: ■ 1.
+PERMISSIVE 2.
+CHECK 3.
+RUN Notes The device will still perform a dead busbar closure if the conditions are valid.
+12907 Syn. mode PERMIS.
+2 Determined by LogicsManager Once the conditions of the LogicsManager have been fulfilled the PERMIS- SIVE synchronization mode will be enabled.
+(Synchronization mode PER-MISSIVE) [(0 & 1) & 1] Notes For information on the LogicsManager and its default settings see $\%$ Chapter 9.4.1 "LogicsManager Overview" on page 767.
+12906 Syn. mode CHECK 2 Determined by LogicsManager Once the conditions of the LogicsManager have been fulfilled the CHECK synchronization mode will be enabled.
+(Synchronization mode CHECK) [(0 & 1) & 1] Notes For information on the LogicsManager and its default settings see $\%$ Chapter 9.4.1 "LogicsManager Overview" on page 767.
+12908 Syn. mode RUN 2 Determined by LogicsManager Once the conditions of the LogicsManager have been fulfilled the RUN synchronization mode will be enabled.
+(Synchronization mode RUN) [(0 & 1) & 1] Notes For information on the LogicsManager and its default settings see $\%$ Chapter 9.4.1 "LogicsManager Overview" on page 767.
 15157 Synchroscope autom. to front 2 On The synchroscope screen automatically appears on the main screen, when the synchronization becomes active.
 (Synchroscope automatic to front) [Off] Functionality deactivated.

-4.5.1.11 Neutral Interlocking
+4.5.1.12 Neutral Interlocking

 The Neutral Interlocking feature controls a Neutral Contactor (NC) of each generator.
 The rule is that only one neutral contactor of all running generators are closed.
 The Logic ensures that with changing of generators the neutral link is passed over to another running generator.
-Refer to \$ Chapter 6.4.16 "Neutral Interlocking" on page 473 for more information.
+Refer to \$\infty\$ Chapter 6.4.17 "Neutral Interlocking" on page 541 for more information.

-ID Parameter CL Setting range [Default] Description 1840 Neutral inter- locking 2 On Neutral interlocking is enabled.
+ID Parameter CL Setting range [Default] Description 1840 Neutral inter- 2 locking 2 On Neutral interlocking is enabled.
 The command variable 03.39 Close neutral contactor is activated and the DI 12 is used for the NC feedback.
 The unit monitors the NC feedback according to the close order.
 [Off] Neutral interlocking is disabled.
 The NC monitoring is disabled.
 1841 Priority 2 1 32 [1] The priority determines which NC is closed, if multiple gens are running in the same segment.